 West Hollywood proclaims May 28 as ‘Azerbaijan National Day’

-The City of West Hollywood in the U.S. State of California has proclaimed May 28, 2017 as “Azerbaijan National Day” in the city.
-The relevant proclamation was adopted by the City Council and signed by all members of the Council.
+The City of West Hollywood in the U.S. State of California has proclaimed May 28 as “Azerbaijan National Day” in the city.
+The relevant proclamation was signed by the Mayor of West Hollywood John D’Amico and the City Councilmembers.

-In the proclamation, which was sent to the Consulate General of Azerbaijan in Los Angeles, the City Council notes that “on May 28, 1918, Azerbaijan declared its independence establishing the Azerbaijan Democratic Republic, which became the first secular parliamentary democracy in the Muslim world, and was recognized by the other democratic nations, including the United States of America.”
+In the proclamation, which was sent to the Consulate General of Azerbaijan in Los Angeles, the City Mayor notes that “following the October Revolution in the Russian Empire, the Azerbaijani people established the Azerbaijan Democratic Republic on May 28, 1918, which became the first secular democracy in the entire Muslim world.”